This page provides answers to common questions regarding the Inventory Performance Index (IPI).

 While every sellers’ business is different, we recommend the following general guidelines to manage your inventory performance:

 As IPI measures the efficiency and productivity of your FBA inventory over time, higher IPI scores usually indicate that you are managing your inventory more efficiently, thus optimizing your sales and minimizing your storage costs.

-Refer to the FAQ above for the best ways to improve your IPI score.
+Refer to the question above for the best ways to improve your IPI score.

 Once a removal order or liquidation request is placed, the inventory is no longer considered in your IPI score.
 Remember that actions taken today, like a removal order, will take time to reflect in your IPI score.

-No. There are two score check weeks that we announce and evaluate to determine your storage volume limits.
-You will need to reach the required IPI threshold during either of these score check weeks to be exempt from storage volume limits for the following period.
+No. There are two score check weeks that we announce where we evaluate to determine your storage volume limits.
+You will need to reach the required IPI threshold during one of these score check weeks to be exempt from storage volume limits for the following period.
 Your current volume limits remain in effect until the new period starts.
 We encourage you to take actions to maintain your IPI score in time for the next storage volume limit cycle.

 |Scenario||1st score check week||2nd score check week||Will you be subject to storage volume limits?|

 |1||On or above IPI threshold||On or above IPI threshold||No|

 |2||Below IPI threshold||On or above IPI threshold||No|

 We will inform you four- to eight-weeks prior to the new period limit going into effect what the IPI threshold will be and which IPI score check weeks we use to evaluate if you will be subject to storage volume limits.
 You can check your IPI scores for the current and past weeks on your Inventory Performance dashboard.
 The week that applies to your current score is shown just above your score, and you can view past weeks by clicking the Show details link below your score